mrigankvashist/100-Days-of-Java/README.md

 Print the elements of array from beginning to end each in a separate line using Recursion

 - ### Display Array In Reverse using Recursion

+# Day 29
+- ### Max Of An Array
+Find the maximum of input array

+- ### First Index
+Find the first index at which x occurs in array using Recursion

+- ### Last Index
+Find the last index at which x occurs in array using Recursion